wupmemo/MO-SECURITY-KIT/README.md

 The tools in this repository are organized into the following categories:

 - **Recon and information gathering**: Tools for collecting information about the target before we start.
-- **Network Scanning and Enumeration**: Tools for discovering assets, services, and vulnerabilities within cloud networks.
+- **Network Scanning and Enumeration**: Tools for discovering cloud network assets, services, and vulnerabilities.
 - **Web Application Testing**: Tools for assessing the security of web applications deployed in cloud environments.
-- **Exploration and Situation awareness**: Tools that will help you discover the environment you are in once you can access/ hack your way in.
+Exploration and Situation Awareness: Tools that will help you discover your environment once you can access/ hack your way in.
-- **Vulnerability Assessment and Pentesting**: Tools for identifying and managing vulnerabilities in cloud infrastructure and applications.
+- **Vulnerability Assessment and Pentesting**: Tools for identifying and managing cloud infrastructure and applications vulnerabilities.
 - **Exploitation && Attack**: Frameworks and tools for exploiting vulnerabilities found during penetration tests and also used for attacking.
 - **Forensics and Incident Response**: Tools for investigating security incidents and performing digital forensics in cloud environments.